ruizdani301/greenclean/README.md

 # greenClean

-greenClean is in an application which graphically displays the requested results through a graphical interface using selection fields, the data is extracted from the bigquery database.
+greenClean is an application that graphically displays the requested results through a graphical interface using selection fields, the data is extracted from the bigquery database and also from the local database where the necessary information is persisted.

 ![architecture](./img_userguide/readme_presentation.png)